esirko/utilities-monitor-dashboard/STORED_CREDENTIALS.md

 }
 ```

-### 2. New Connect-Stored Endpoint
+### 2. New Emporia Auth Endpoint
-Added `POST /api/auth/connect-stored` endpoint that allows the frontend to authenticate using stored credentials from the login screen:
+Added `POST /api/emporia/auth` endpoint that allows the frontend to authenticate using stored credentials from the login screen:

-- **Endpoint**: `POST /api/auth/connect-stored`
+- **Endpoint**: `POST /api/emporia/auth`
 - **Purpose**: Connect using credentials stored in environment variables
 - **Response**: Returns a JWT token on successful authentication
 - **Use Case**: Displayed as a button on the login screen when `hasStoredCredentials` is `true`